Raymond James adds social network tools for advisers

-Raymond James Financial Inc. has joined a growing number of firms that are allowing financial advisers to communicate with clients through social networking sites.
+Nov 2 Raymond James Financial Inc. (RJF.N) has joined a growing number of firms that are allowing financial advisers to communicate with clients through social networking sites.

 Advisers for Raymond James, based in St. Petersburg, Florida, were allowed to use social media before the firm's announcement, but in a limited and more time consuming way.
 Employees for example were allowed to post profiles on LinkedIn after they submitted drafts to supervisors for approval.